Before you begin

 How DAG setup works

-clearance(Enum Set) and assign it the value["Artemis", "Apollo"]to the engineers cleared for those programs.
-This only labels the user.
-No access changes yet. - You create a resource attribute called
+clearance(type: Enum Set) and assign [Artemis,Apollo] to the cleared engineers.
+This labels the user.
+No access changes yet. - Create a resource attribute

-program_classification(Enum) and assign it the valueArtemisto the Artemis Assets and Channels in Sift.
-This only labels the resource.
-No access changes yet. - You create a policy that allows access only when the user’s
+program_classification(type: Enum) and assign Artemis to the relevant Assets and Channels.
+This labels the resource.
+No access changes yet. - Create a policy that grants access only when a user’s

 clearancecontains the resource’sprogram_classification.
 Access changes immediately once the policy is active.

 clearance includes Artemis can access the Artemis resources.
-Engineers without the correct clearance see nothing, even if their RBAC role would otherwise allow it.
+Others see nothing, even if their RBAC role would otherwise allow it.

 Step 1: Create and assign a user attribute